-Based on documentation from a licensed professional, the University of Cincinnati Office of Accessibility Resources will confirm that an identified condition qualifies for accommodation under applicable laws.
-The Office of Accessibility Resources will also identify and coordinate the implementation of reasonable accommodations.
+Based on documentation from a licensed professional, the University of Cincinnati Office of Accessibility Resources will confirm that an identified condition qualifies for accommodation(s) under applicable laws.
+The Office of Accessibility Resources will also identify and coordinate the implementation of reasonable accommodation(s).

-If a student states they can meet the technical standards with accommodation, then the University will determine whether it agrees that the student can meet the technical standards with reasonable accommodation; this includes a review of whether the accommodations requested are reasonable, taking into account whether accommodation would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and other activities deemed essential to graduation.
+If a student states they can meet the technical standards with accommodation(s), then the University will determine whether it agrees that the student can meet the technical standards with reasonable accommodation(s); this includes a review of whether the accommodation(s) requested are reasonable, taking into account whether accommodation(s) would jeopardize clinician/patient safety, or the educational process of the student or the institution, including all coursework, clinical experiences and other activities deemed essential to graduation.

+Type or Print Name

+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Please sign and date the appropriate statement below.
+Please sign and date ONLY THE ONE sta tement below that is appropriate for you.

+Not Requesting Accommodation:

-I certify that I have read and understand the technical standards for admission listed above, and I believe to the best of my knowledge that I meet each of these standards without accommodation.
-I understand that if I am unable to meet these standards I will not be admitted into the program.
+chnical standards for admission listed above, and I believe to the best of my thout accommodation.
+I understand that if I am unable to meet these standards

-Signature of Applicant
+Signature of Applicant Date

-Date

-Alternative statement for students requesting accommodations.
+Requesting Accommodation:

-I certify that I have read and understand the technical standards of admission listed above and I believe to the best of my knowledge that I can meet each of these standards with certain accommodations.
-I will contact the University of Cincinnati Office of Disability Services to determine what accommodations may be available.
-I understand that if I am unable to meet these standards with or without accommodations, I will not be admitted into the program.
+knowledge that I can meet each of these standard nical standards of admission listed above and I believe to the best of my ds with certain accommodations.
+I will contact the University of Cincinnati accommodations may be available.
+I understand that if I am unable to meet s, I will not be admitted into the program.

-Signature of Applicant
+Signature of Applicant Date

-Date